 When driving there are a few things that you need to be aware of.

 - The same rules apply to driving in thick snow as when driving in heavy rain.

 - If you’re driving a large car, be careful of gusts of wind.

 - Small cars don’t have to worry too much about it, but always be careful.

 It is vital if you plan on driving in Iceland during the wintertime that you stay up to date on the weather before you drive.
 Vedur.is is an Icelandic website that will have alerts if the weather is extremely bad.

 On the website, it will show where in the country the bad weather is and the severity of it.

 Green is nothing serious.

 Yellow is quite common and you should just be careful and respectful, but don’t be afraid to go out.

-And finally we have a red warning.
+And finally, we have a red warning.
 That basically means that you should stay inside.
 Unless you need to get to a hospital, get cozy wherever you are, and make a warm cup of cocoa.